 In 2017, Denver's city planners gathered input from residents, business owners and other community stakeholders — both out in the community and online — to help draft a vision for the East Central Area neighborhoods.

-Planners have attended community events and meetings to talk about the planning process and hear directly from community members.
-Additionally, our online surveys have drawn thousands of respondents across the plan area who have shared what they like and dislike and their ideas for improving where they live, work and play.
+Planners attended community events and meetings to talk about the planning process and hear directly from community members.
+Additionally, our online surveys drew thousands of respondents across the plan area who shared what they like and dislike and their ideas for improving where they live, work and play.

-Beginning in 2018, all the comments and ideas that community members have been providing will start to take shape into a shared community vision for each planning area.
+In 2018, all the comments and ideas that community members have provided will start to take shape into a shared community vision for each planning area.
 Check back on this page for updates and more opportunites to get involved.

 Council members Wayne New and Albus Brooks have convened the Steering Committee for the East Central Area Plan.
 All meetings for the committee will be open to the public.

 CHUN Tears-McFarlane House Community Room, 1290 Williams St.

 |Jimmy Balafas||Colfax Business Improvement District|

 |Brad Cameron||Cheesman Park|